ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ## Server Lists {#server-lists}

 To facilitate regular updates of lists of trusted servers, a common server list format is specified here.
+Support for the common server list format is OPTIONAL and clients MAY instead implement their own mechanisms for configuring server lists.

-A server list is a JSON
-{{!RFC8259}} object that contains the key "servers".
-Server list objects MAY also contain the keys "sources" and "reports".
-{{appendix-server-list}} contains an example server list in the format described here.
+A server list is a JSON {{!RFC8259}} object that contains the key "servers".
+Server list objects MAY also contain the keys "sources" and "reports". {{appendix-server-list}} contains an example server list in the format described here.

 Server lists have the "application/roughtime-server+json" media type.